 The older you get, the more money you need to sustain your lifestyle and expenses – and the harder it is to get another job should the worst happen.
 Bach suggests that creating an emergency fund is crucial and that a Money market account/fund or a high yield savings account are the best options for storing it.

 The best habit of successful savers and entrepreneurs is to eliminate repetitive decisions about saving.
 If you don’t have to think about small things all the time, your mind is free to think about the bigger things that matter more.
 Automating basic processes makes your life (or a business) more efficient.
 So it stands to reason that automating your finances makes your saving efforts more efficient too.

 When you transfer money into your savings account, it should just happen.
 Don’t make saving into an option or a decision each time.
 Because if it’s “manual” then like most people, you will probably delay saving or divert money to short-term purchases that aren’t really important for your life.

-Automating the process takes that human error – or lack of resolve – away.
+Automating the process takes human error – or lack of resolve – out of the equation.
 Set up a direct debit into your designated savings account so that your savings are whisked away from temptation straight away.
 Every payday, some of the money goes straight off to a separate savings account.
 You won’t give that missing money a second thought in no time.

 Increase your savings as your income grows